Updated: Jul 4

-Both types can have an either hand-operated or power-operated carriage to move the product towards the blade.
+Both types can have either a hand-operated or power-operated carriage to move the product towards the blade.
 They both can be fitted with manual or automatic devices to receive and convey the slices away from the machine.
 All these types can also be provided with a scale.

-This document applies to machines which are manufactured after the date of issue of this document.
+This document applies to machines that are manufactured after the date of issue of this document.
 Since this standard has a large number of technological aspects and also warns its owner against possible negative consequences, this document is required for every business in which this equipment is used.

-Technology impacts food industry
+Technology impacts the food industry